klesun/fix-web-sites/README.md

 It's our job as consumers to forgive them and correct their mistakes when we can do what they can't.

 Scripts in /cjs/ directory are intended to be put to [cjs](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija?hl=en) or similar plugin for each site to remove ads that are too smart for adblock or to do stuff that improves your user experience.

+You can put the links to these scripts instead of re-copying them each time they are updated (ads placement changes with time you know).
+Use the links generated with [rawgit](https://rawgit.com/).
+But make sure not to do it this way with your bank account sites =3.
+Put code only manually there and read it very carefully!